rulewis/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

 ## Add eligibility rules and constraints {#eligibility}

-Eligibility rules and constrains allow you to define the conditions under which an offer will be displayed.
+Eligibility rules and constraints allow you to define the conditions under which an offer will be displayed.

 1. Configure the **[!UICONTROL Offer eligibility]**.